HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

   - 6 Super Potions (v)
   - 7 Repels (vvvvv)

+Buy 5 Super Potions and 3 Pokeballs if low on Pokeballs

 Go through Diglett's Cave to Route 4 and trade your Abra for Mr Mime
   - If you run into A Dugtrio try to run
   - If you can't escape Water Pulse*(X2)